emersion/go-msgauth/README.md

 **How can I publish my public key?** You have to add a TXT record to your DNS zone.
 See [RFC 6376 appendix C](https://tools.ietf.org/html/rfc6376#appendix-C).
+You can use the `dkim-keygen` tool included in go-msgauth to generate the key and the TXT record.

 ## Authentication-Results [![godocs.io](https://godocs.io/github.com/emersion/go-msgauth/authres?status.svg)](https://godocs.io/github.com/emersion/go-msgauth/authres)